vinamra57/gitstory/docs/setup_guide.md

 When you want to run a Python file from this point forward, you would do:<br>
 `uv run <file_location>`

+**IMPORTANT NOTE:** When committing to git, make sure that uv.lock is added to the commit if a change has occurred to it, otherwise there will be problems!
+This should be caught automatically, but I am noting it anyways.

 ## Step 3: Setting Up pre-commit
 All commands from this point forward is very simple.
 We will use UV to install all our tools, starting with pre-commit: <br>
 `uv tool install pre-commit`<br>